 |The Taliban has been battling the Pakistani army in the country’s northwest for the last four years [EPA]

-The Pakistani Taliban have confirmed that they are in peace talks with the government in Islamabad.
+A spokesman for the Pakistani Taliban has denied earlier claims that the group was in talks with the government in Islamabad.

 ‘Give peace a chance’